LazyKitKat/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch a sketch app

-Etch a sketch app
+A fun little project for my Odin thingy